 Welcome to the conference registration page for the 2017 conference of the Society for Text & Discourse.
-Follow the link below to see a preliminary schedule.
-STD2017ShortProgram_for_posting
+Follow this link to see the conference schedule.
+ST&D 2017 Conference Program

 Registration is considerably cheaper if you are a member of ST&D for the 2017 year.
 If you need to renew your membership or become a member, visit our membership page before registering for the conference.
 The main conference website can be found here.

 - Faculty member: $220

 - Student non-member: $225

 You can also reserve your hotel reservation at the Sonesta Hotel at the conference rate of $159 per night.